Andision/CEACStatusBot/README.md

-# CEACStatusBot🤖
+# CEACStatusBotPlus🤖

 [查看中文文档](README.Chinese.md)

-automatically check your U.S. visa application status in [CEAC](https://ceac.state.gov/CEACStatTracker/Status.aspx?App=NIV) and notice you instantly!
+Automatically check your U.S. visa application status in [CEAC](https://ceac.state.gov/CEACStatTracker/Status.aspx?App=NIV) and notify you instantly when it updates!

+Thanks to [Andision](https://github.com/Andision)'s [CEACStatusBot](https://github.com/Andision/CEACStatusBot), this branch update requirements for nowadays actions and refactor the code to notify user only when the status changes.
+More refinements will be added.

 ## Usage

-You can deploy it to your own machine, but it is highly recomanded to use Github Actions.
+You can deploy it to your own machine, but it is highly recommended to use Github Actions.

 ### Environment Variables